-Not all plant seeds are ready to sprout as soon as you put them in soil.
-Some hard shelled seeds need a bit more coaxing and some need a temperature change to trigger the end of dormancy.
-Scarification, cracking the hard outer shell, and stratification, fooling seeds into thinking they've been through winter, are two easy to do techniques that will save you a lot of frustration when starting seeds.
+Not all plant seeds are ready to sprout as soon as you put them in the soil.
+Some hard-shelled seeds need a bit more coaxing and some need a temperature change to trigger the end of dormancy.
+Scarification (cracking the hard outer shell) and stratification (fooling seeds into thinking they've been through winter) are two simple techniques that will save you a lot of frustration when starting seeds.

-Stratification is a means of simulating the chilling and warming that seeds would endure if left outdoors in their native climate, for the winter.
+Stratification is a means of simulating the chilling and warming that seeds would endure if left outdoors for the winter in their native climate.

-To stratify seeds, store the seeds in some moistened peat, sand or paper towel in a closed container or sealed plastic bag.
+To stratify seeds, start by placing them in some moistened peat, sand, or paper towels in a closed container or sealed plastic bag.
 For cold stratification, place the container in the refrigerator.
-For warm stratification, store it somewhere where the temperature remains between 68 to 85 degrees F.
+For warm stratification, store it somewhere where the temperature remains between 68 and 85 degrees Fahrenheit.

 The length of time needed to stratify depends on the type of seed.
-Be sure to check every once in awhile to make sure there is still some moisture in the container.
+Check every once in a while to make sure there is still some moisture in the container.

 Some seeds, like Baptisia, may need both stratification and scarification.
 They need to have their outer shell opened before water can penetrate.